Skip to content

 IMPLEMENT BY PRINCIPLE

-Implementing by principle and not by practice will help your organization understand 'your system' and help find the right balance between, for instance: autonomy or authority, self-organization or business policy, and freedom or rules.
+Implementing by principle and not by practice will help your organization understand 'your system' and help find the right balance between, for instance, autonomy or authority, self-organization or business policy, and freedom or rules.

 IMPLEMENT THE WHOLE

 Merely implementing parts of SAFe, like Lean Portfolio Management, does not guarantee success either.
 As SAFe states: "Optimizing a component does not optimize the system."
-Portfolio Management should be implemented and optimized in combination with Product management, Agile Release Trains, Agile Teams, and more.
+Portfolio Management should be implemented and optimized with Product management, Agile Release Trains, Agile Teams, and more.

 USE ALL AVAILABLE MEDICINE